Managing and Mitigating the U.S. PCB Litigation Risk

 2. Personal Injury and Building Litigation

-The Company faces a limited number of personal injury cases in which plaintiffs claim that exposure to PCBs in schools caused their health problems.
-Nearly all of these cases arise from one school, the Sky Valley Education Center (SVEC), in the Seattle area, where approximately 200 plaintiffs have brought suit.
+The Company faces a number of personal injury cases in which plaintiffs claim that exposure to PCBs caused their health problems.
+Most of these cases arise from one school, the Sky Valley Education Center (SVEC), in the Seattle area, where approximately 200 plaintiffs have brought suit.
 There is one three plaintiff case alleging PCB exposure at Burlington High School in Vermont.
 The Burlington School District (BSD) has also filed a lawsuit alleging that Monsanto should pay for a new high school after the old one was shut down for a number of reasons, including PCB concerns.
-While it is possible that more cases like these may be filed, it is significant that there has not been any noticeable plaintiff advertising or surge in these filings since the recent round of these cases reached verdicts beginning in 2021.
+Other school districts in Vermont filed a lawsuit alleging PCB impairments to certain schools.

 The Company has strong defenses in these cases including that the relevant products at issue, like fluorescent lighting fixtures and caulk, were manufactured by other companies, not Monsanto, and were decades beyond their useful lives.
 The evidence also is not sufficient in these cases to support a causation and liability finding against the Company as air samples taken in the SVEC cases, for example, found no PCBs in most classrooms and trace concentrations below EPA safe evaluation levels in others.
 Similarly, the available blood samples for plaintiffs in the SVEC litigation showed background PCB levels, the same as the typical American.